SkyIsNotGreen/police-crime-fighter/README.md

 ## Links to the Project

-Link to the Github Repository: [https://github.com/SkyIsNotGreen/police-crime-fighter]
+- Click the link [here](https://github.com/SkyIsNotGreen/police-crime-fighter) to access our github repository.

-Link to the deployed URL: [https://skyisnotgreen.github.io/police-crime-fighter/]
+- Click the link [here](https://skyisnotgreen.github.io/police-crime-fighter/) to access our deployed URL.

 <br>